By Dean VanDruffTable of Contents & Links:

 - Favorite Teachers and Writers

 OverviewLaura and I do not put much stock in denominational affiliation or encourage it in others.
-Nonetheless, our doctrine is largely derived from Bible and Baptist sources, with possible exceptions being that we believe in the gifts of the Spirit, enjoy contemporary praise and worship as well as hymns (many Baptist and Bible Churches do as well), and are not persuaded by pretribulation eschatology.
+Nonetheless, our doctrine is largely derived from Bible and Baptist sources, with possible exceptions being that we believe in the gifts of the Spirit, and are not persuaded by pretribulation eschatology.

 We also find fellowship and agreement with charismatic and AOG churches, with the possible exceptions that we do not think that tongues is the only first gift God graces believers with, and also that we are convinced by Scripture and experience that all supernatural manifestations can and should be tested.
 The Holy Spirit's activities will never resist or flinch from this testing (many Charismatics and Pentecostals would agree) as it is the Holy Spirit, through the Scriptures, who commands us to do this.
 Resistance to this testing, we believe, is a clear indication that the activity or practice is not of God.